-SFR25: Stored data confidentiality (FDP_SDC.1)
+SFR25: Stored data confidentiality (FDP\SDC.1)

-- 336 This requirement is achieved by the combination of the TOE security features TOE features as it is unpractical to get access to internal signals and interpret them. - 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Invalid address access: This function detects invalid address access occurrence. - 5) Shield: This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks. - 6) Life cycle detector: Life cycle detector detects modifications. - 7) Filters. - 8) Non-reversibility of TEST and NORMAL modes: This function disables the TEST mode and enables the NORMAL mode of the TOE.
+This requirement is achieved by the combination of the TOE security features TOE features 1) to 9) as it is unpractical to get access to internal signals and interpret them.

+- 1) Static Address/Data scrambling for bus and memory: This function protects memory and address/data bus from probing attacks. - 2) Data encryption for bus: This function protects data bus from probing attacks. - 3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data. - 4) Invalid address access: This function detects invalid address access occurrence. - 5) Shield: This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks. - 6) Life time detector: Life time detector detects if detector signals are modified or not. - 7) Filters. - 8) Non-reversibility of TEST and NORMAL modes: This function disables the TEST mode and enables the NORMAL mode of the TOE.
 This function ensures the non-reversibility of the NORMAL mode.
-This function is used once during the manufacturing process. - 9) Control of Booting mode: This requirement is achieved by the changing the Operating Mode Selection.
+This function is used once during the manufacturing process - 9) Control of Booting mode: This requirement is achieved by changing the Operating Mode Selection.

-SFR26: Stored data integrity monitoring and action (FDP_SDI.2)
+SFR26: Stored data integrity monitoring and action (FDP\SDI.2)

-337 This requirement is achieved by following functions.
+This requirement is achieved by functions to support the detection of error manage features in FLASH/RAM.